kkibria/slideshow-dist/md/chindex.md

 - `MouseWheel` to go in both directions.

-# Why and how do I get it?
+# How do I get it?
 Like it what you have seen so far?

 ## A picture is worth thousand words